-Marriage Fraud Charges
+Marriage Fraud Defense Lawyers

 In the United States, immigrants can obtain legal permanent residency by marrying a U.S citizen.
 While this is perfectly legal so long as both parties entered into marriage “in good faith”, it is a crime to marry a U.S citizen just for the purpose of obtaining legal permanent residency.